mvaganov/ttrpg/spells.md

 **Duration** 1 day per level (D)
 ### Description
 As Arudion, with the following additions:
+* If minimal in size: AC 24, 10 hitpoints, hardness 5
 * Duration is days per level
+* Can be made permanent as if it were a level 1 spell
-* Linked Arudion communication works at any distance, even across planes. (requires a gem valued at 500gp or more)
+* Linked Arudion communication works at any distance (requires a gem valued at least 500gp), or across planes (required a gem valued at least 1000gp)
 * Hearing through linked Arudions has no penalty (requires a gem valued at 500gp or more)
 * Seeing through linked Arudions includes color, is limited to 30ft, and has a +5 circumstance penalty to perception DCs. (requires a gem valued at 500gp or more)
+* The Arudion, if minimal in size, can hover or fly, as though by mage hand, like an Ioun stone (10gp if magically tethered to a sentient creature, 50gp if magically tethered to some other magical focus, 500gp without tethering as if by mage hand).
+A flying or hovering Arudion cannot support more than it's own weight.

 ---
 ## Extra Dimensional Simulation